 Even the mighty Atlas missile could not escape deactivation and was pulled from its silos during June 1965.
 The 551st Strategic Missile Squadron was the last active Atlas unit in the U.S.

-December 7th, 1965, 11 years to the day the B-47 first landed in Lincoln, the last 3 of the 98th SAW took-off into the Lincoln skies never to appear again.
+December 7th, 1965, 11 years to the day the B-47 first landed in Lincoln, the last 3 of the 98th SAW took-off into the Lincoln skies never to return home again.
 The 98th lingered on at a now quieter Lincoln Air Force Base until June 25th 1966 when the base officially closed.
 The two Nike missile batteries stood down the same day, the last major weapon systems to be stationed for Lincoln AFB.
 Caretaking hereafter controlled by the 4255th Air Base Squadron and the end of major Air Force involvement in Lincoln.
+On January 3, 1967 the active Air Force departed Lincoln although the Air National Guard remains to this day.

 On any particular Sunday at Air Park, a key word is silence.
-The skies are no longer filled with the thunder of jets sailing gracefully through the air.
+The skies are no longer filled with the thunder of jets sailing gracefully, though noisily, through the air.
 No more backed up traffic at the base gates, traffic has decreased considerably however Air Park has emerged from the 1960s to provide housing and work for the citizens of Lincoln.

 Lincoln Air Force Base during its day was once said to be one of the most crucial SAC bases in the United States.
 It also was home to many airmen and provided an economic powerhouse to the city of Lincoln.
-Though today it goes unnoticed by the passer-byer, signs of its existence are passing every day into history and so are the stories told by its veterans.
-The Cold War was an extremely dangerous conflict, for never before a single war threatened so many.
+Though today it goes unnoticed by the passer-byer, signs of its existence are passing every day into history as are the stories told by its veterans.
+The Cold War was an extremely dangerous conflict, for never before a single war threatened to extingish life on earth.
 It should not be forgotten.

-And that proud SAC base in Nebraska was Lincoln, contributing so much to local and international history.
-SAC HQ in Omaha may of been the location of the big red button, but Lincoln was the force behind it.
+And a proud element of SAC in Nebraska was Lincoln, contributing so much to local and international history.
+SAC HQ in Omaha may of been the location of the "so-called" big red button, but Lincoln was a massive force behind it.